ryan-mcclue/musings/workflow.md

 distinct areas of memory in assembly are stack, heap and data (globals)

-direction of stack growth is often determined by CPU. if selectable, then OS. eg. x86 is downwards ulimit -s for stack size
+direction of stack growth is often determined by CPU. if selectable, then OS. eg. x86 is downwards ulimit -s for stack size (main executable will have stack size listed in headers)

 good practice to assign variable for syntatical reasons, i.e. more readable, e.g Controller *controller = &evdev_input_device.controller;